mbucko/openleetcode/README.md

 <expected results>
 ```

-Each line is either an integral type, a string, or an array.
+The supported types are: integral type, a string, TreeNode structure, boolean or an array.
 For example:

 ```text
 ["1", "2", "4"]
 8.0
 [0, 0]
 ```

+A ThreeNode structure is represented in an array-based structure.
+For example an array representation `[1, 2, null, null, 3]` results to the following structure:

+      1
+     / \
+    2   3

 ## List of LeetCode Problems
 * TwoSum